sweet-tooth-clojure/todo-example/README.md

 How does the `input` component know which element (text input, checkbox, textarea, select, etc.) to use?
-The `input` component, introduced in a let binding by the `stfc/with-form` macro, returns a form component by dispatching to the `stfc/input` multimethod.
-When you put `[input :text :todo-list/title]` in your code, it calls the the `stfc/input` multimethod internally, which dispatches on `:text`, resulting in `[:input {:type :text}]`.
+The `input` component, introduced in a let binding by the `stfc/with-form` macro, calls the `stfc/input` multimethod internally.
+The code `[input :text :todo-list/title]` calls `stfc/input`, which dispatches on `:text`, resulting in `[:input {:type :text}]`.

+This might be a little confusing because I'm using the name `input` in multiple contexts, and it has a different meaning in each one.
+Let's break it down:

+* `stfc/with-form`, a macro, expands to create a `let` binding that binds a function to `input`.
+With Reagent, functions are components.
+We use `input` as a component for form inputs.
+* `stfc/input` is a multimethod that returns a form element

-The multimethod is extended for `:textarea`, `:select`, `:radio`, and more.
+The `stfc/input` multimethod is extended for `:textarea`, `:select`, `:radio`, and more.
 What's really, really freaking cool though is that you can extend it for custom input types.
 Here's an example of extending it so you can use a markdown editor:

 ```clojure
 (ns sweet-tooth.todo-example.frontend.components.ui.simplemde